odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/README.md

 Add the jar (with dependencies included) to the classpath of the server-chassis-spring module.

-2. Start an [OMAG Server Platform](../../../open-metadata-resources/open-metadata-tutorials/omag-server-tutorial) and run the default call for setting the server URL, eventbus and the cohort.
+2. Start an [OMAG Server Platform](../../../open-metadata-resources/open-metadata-tutorials/omag-server-tutorial) and run the default calls for setting the server URL, eventbus and the cohort.

 3. Configure the Open Lineage Services by providing a database connection object and setting the topic name of Asset Lineage OMAS Out topic via the following HTTP request: